tek-aevl/uniupdate/README.md

 umupdate contains a few scripts for automation of mass updates over multiple devices.

-This site will be the firat to migrate from old server to new server.
+This site will be the first to migrate from old server to new server.